This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Filtering specifications are included on the page URL.
 The following URL filters the demo study "Physical Exam" dataset to show only rows where temperature is greater than 37.
 The column name, the filter operator, and the criterion value are all specified as URL parameters.https://www.labkey.org/study/home/Study/demo/dataset.view?datasetId=5004&Dataset.sort=ParticipantId&Dataset.Temp_C~gt=37

 To specify that a grid should be displayed using the user's last filter settings, set the .lastFilter

 Filter by Group

 Within a study dataset, you may also filter a data grid by participant group.
-Click the Filter
+Click the (Filter)

-button on the left above the grid to open the filter panel.
+icon above the grid to open the filter panel.
 Select checkboxes in this panel to further filter your data.
 Note that filters are cumulatively applied and listed in the active filter bar above the data grid.